neural-processing-lab/unlocking-b2t/README.md

 3. Modify the paths in `data/dataset_configs.yaml` to point `root` to your dataset's BIDS root directory, and change `cache` to where you would like preprocessed data to be kept.
 4. Make sure you have a [weights and biases](http://wandb.ai/) account and are signed in on your console.

 > Note: although we use sensor position data for LibriBrain in our experiments, this is not currently publicly released.
-To train with LibriBrain without this data, you must provide `--har_type gating`.
+To train with LibriBrain without this data, you must provide `--har_type gating` otherwise training will silently fail.
 This uses dataset-conditional linear convolutions rather than a spatial attention module.
 Performance should be similar.

 ## Training a model
 All results during training and evaluation will be logged to a project called `word-to-sent` in your weights and biases account.